 Martin Green is currently a Scientia Professor at the University of New South Wales and Director of the Australian National Energy Agency (ARENA) supported Centre for Advanced Photovoltaics.
 He was formerly a Director of CSG Solar, a company formed specifically to commercialise the University’s thin-film, polycrystalline-silicon-on-glass solar cell.
 His group's contributions to photovoltaics are well known including the development of the world’s highest efficiency silicon solar cells and the successes of several spin-off companies.

-Juan Bisquert is a professor of applied physics at Universitat Jaume I de Castello, Spain.
-He conducts experimental and theoretical research on nanoscale devices for production and storage of clean energies.
-His main topics of interest are materials and processes in perovskite solar cells, nanostructured solar cells, solar fuel production, and lithium battery.
+Juan Bisquert (pHD Universitat de València, 1991) is a Professor of applied physics at Universitat Jaume I de Castelló, Spain.
+He is the director of the Institute of Advanced Materials at UJI.
+He authored 360 peer reviewed papers, and a series of books including Nanostructured Energy Devices (1.
+Equilibrium Concepts and Kinetics, 2.
+Foundations of Carrier Transport) and 3.
+Physics of Solar Cells: Perovskites, Organics, and Photovoltaics Fundamentals (CRC Press).
+His h-index 79, and is currently a Senior Editor of the Journal of Physical Chemistry Letters.
+He conducts experimental and theoretical research on materials and devices for production and storage of clean energies.
+His main topics of interest are materials and processes in perovskite solar cells and solar fuel production.
 He has developed the application of measurement techniques and physical modeling of nanostructured energy devices, that relate the device operation with the elementary steps that take place at the nanoscale dimension: charge transfer, carrier transport, chemical reaction, etc., especially in the field of impedance spectroscopy, as well as general device models.
-He authored 300 peer reviewed papers, and a reference book, Nanostructured Energy Devices.
-His h-index 62, and is currently a Senior Editor of the Journal of Physical Chemistry, and member of Editorial Board of Energy and Environmental Science and ChemElectroChem.
-He has been distinguished in the 2014 list of ISI Highly Cited Researchers and he develops projects in cooperation with King Abdulaziz University and King Saud University of Saudi Arabia.
+He has been distinguished in the 2014, 2015, 2016 list of ISI Highly Cited Researchers.

 Henk Bolink obtained his PhD in Materials Science at the University of Groningen in 1997 under the supervision of Prof. Hadziioannou.
 After that he worked at DSM as a materials scientist and project manager in the central research and new business development department, respectively.
 In 2001 he joined Philips, to lead the materials development activity of Philips�s PolyLED project.